modernxmpp/modernxmpp/docs/client/protocol.md

 ### Blocking

-- [XEP-0191](https://xmpp.org/extensions/xep-0191.html) for blocking communication with a list of other JIDs
+- [XEP-0191](https://xmpp.org/extensions/xep-0191.html) for blocking communication with a list of other XMPP addresses

 ## Encryption